AI Exam

 Aortic Dissection

-Clinical Features:
+- Clinical Features:

-- Sudden, tearing chest or back pain, often with asymmetric pulses.
+- Sudden, tearing chest or back pain

-Investigations:
+- Investigations:

-- Chest X-ray may show a widened mediastinum.
+- Chest X-ray may show widened mediastinum

 Pulmonary Embolism (PE)

-Clinical Features:
+- Clinical Features:

-Investigations:
+- Investigations:

-- ECG may show sinus tachycardia or S1Q3T3 pattern.
+- ECG may show sinus tachycardia or S1Q3T3 pattern

 Gastrointestinal and Musculoskeletal Mimics